 Argentina is bursting with cultural charm and natural wonders.
-It is a country of vast beauty including the tropical north, the spectacular Andes and the chilly deserts of Patagonia in the south.
-Volunteers experience the Latin way of life working with enthusiastic and passionate Argentinians, either teaching English to students in private schools or language institutes or caring for children and young adults in children’s homes and residential centres.
+It is a country of vast beauty including the tropical north with the spectacular Andes, the large Pampas and the chilly deserts of Patagonia in the south.
+To volunteer in Argentina is to experience the Latin way of life working with enthusiastic and passionate Argentineans.
+You can do this by either teaching English to students in private schools or language institutes or through caring for children and young adults in children’s homes and residential centres, maybe even both!

 Placement Locations

-Teaching placements are located in Neuquén, San Luis and Buenos Aires and community ones are in Cordoba.
-Most placements are on the outskirts of, or a bus ride from, provincial capitals with populations of around 80,000 to 120,000 people except for Buenos Aires, where there are 13 million people, but your placement is in the Northern suburbs.
+Teaching placements are located in the provinces of Neuquén, San Luis, Cordoba and the city of Buenos Aires.
+Community placements are located in Cordoba and recently we have started to combine community work placements together with English teaching.
+Most placements are on the outskirts of, or a bus ride from, provincial capitals with populations of around 80,000 to 120,000 people except for the city of Buenos Aires, where there are 13 million people.
+There your placement would be located in the Northern suburbs.
 The remaining placements are in smaller towns of some 25,000 inhabitants.

 Is it for me?

-If you are looking for a new cultural experience and can adapt to the Argentinian pace of life, then a rewarding time awaits.
-You will need to show flexibility and initiative and in turn, you will have the chance to develop your Spanish and build strong ties with your hosts.
+If you are looking for a new cultural experience and can adapt to the Argentinean pace of life, then a rewarding time awaits.
+You will need to show flexibility and initiative.
+In turn, you will have the chance to develop your Spanish and build strong ties with your hosts.
+It is necessary to have a good intermediate knowledge of Spanish for Community placements however, basic Spanish is acceptable for Schools or Teaching placements.

 Roles Explained

-Schools Assistant placements are based in top private schools and you will provide support to kindergarten or primary teachers and assist the children with their English schooling.
+Schools Assistant placements are based in top private schools.
+You will provide support to kindergarten or primary teachers and assist the children with their English schooling.
 These placements are ideal for those interested in working with children or thinking of pursuing a career in teaching.

 Accommodation and Food

-Volunteers are usually accommodated either with a host family or an adult host at teaching placements or on site of their community placement.
-Host families may expect the volunteer to integrate and to contribute to family life.
+Volunteers are usually accommodated either with a host family or an adult host at teaching placements.
+Host families may expect the volunteer to integrate and to contribute to family every day life.
 Despite the fact that Argentina is a big meat producing country, vegetarians have always managed without any problems.
+Both accommodation and food are provided by the host.

 What’s Included?